 Q: Where does your passion for design come from?

-As a kid I was always drawing and painting and I thought I was going to be an artist.
+A: As a kid I was always drawing and painting and I thought I was going to be an artist.
 I also spent a lot of time in my grandfather’s wood shop and my grandmother taught me to crochet and embroider.
 At a certain point I realised that creating functional objects for specific situations was what I really liked doing.

 Q: How would you describe the Skagerak look?

-At Skagerak, we set the bar high in our effort to develop products that will be as relevant in twenty years’ time as they are today, living side by side with our classics.
+A: At Skagerak, we set the bar high in our effort to develop products that will be as relevant in twenty years’ time as they are today, living side by side with our classics.
 Products characterised by craftsmanship, environmental sustainability and warm, inviting aesthetic qualities.
 These are products that appeal to people of all ages and bring beauty into everyday life.

 Q: Has your signature style changed since the company began?

-As a company, Skagerak celebrates its 40th anniversary this year.
+A: As a company, Skagerak celebrates its 40th anniversary this year.
 At the beginning the company was known for its wooden flooring and stairs.
 The brand has changed with the times and today Skagerak is a family-owned company with its roots in Scandinavian geography and proud furniture traditions.
 Our passion for wood and our focus on quality has remained intact as we have developed into a modern design brand with an extensive selection of contemporary products, created by established designers as well as up-and-coming talents.

 Our vision is to create products that are ensured a long lifespan by virtue of their aesthetic and functional qualities – that’s how we define sustainability.
 We create products that are made to last, age well and accumulate stories.
 In our world, good stories and relationships are what matter most and we strive to design products that facilitate memorable meetings between people.